Anti-austerity strikes sweep Europe

 Spanish unions have never held two general strikes in one year before.
 The previous one in March brought factories and ports to a standstill and ignited flashes of street violence.

 Unemployment stands at 25 percent and every week brings fresh job cuts.
-Spain's flagship airline Iberia, owned by UK-based International Airlines Group, said last week it will cut 4,500 jobs.
+Spain's flagship airline Iberia, owned by UK-based International Airlines Group (ICAG.L), said last week it will cut 4,500 jobs.
 The prestigious El Pais newspaper just laid off almost a quarter of its staff.

-"We have to leave something better for our children," said Rocio Blanco, 47, a railway worker on the picket line at Madrid's main rail station, Atocha.